DurableDrupal/ansible-vm-platformsh/README.md

 These valaues are editable, see the playbook subdir

-You can associate the URL with the IP specified in the Vagrantfile.
+You can associate the URL with the IP specified in the Vagrantfile in your `/etc/hosts` file.

-## Instructions
+## General Instructions

 Use [Jeff Geerling's Ansible for DevOps Drupal Quick Start Guide](https://github.com/geerlingguy/ansible-for-devops/tree/master/drupal#quick-start-guide) upon which this playbook is based.